keshcss/SSH-BruteForce/README.md

           - termcolor (for aesthical purposes, to differentiate between valid and invalid entries)
   - Wordlist: created a .txt file and randomly included words that can be potential passwords.
       - For  testing purposes: Remember to include the password of your target device, to ensure your program can pick up correct passwords.

+# Disclaimer
+- Please take saftey measures before testing out these programs.
+It could be potentially exposing your computer to dangers while performing such test.
+- Please use Virtual machines such as VMware or VirtualBox.
+Both are free and safe to use.